boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : Values are listed in the natOriginatingAddressRealm registry.

 Additional Information:
-: See the assigned NAT originating address realm values at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-originating-address-realm].
+: See the natOriginatingAddressRealm registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-originating-address-realm].
 : See {{?RFC3022}} for the definition of NAT.

 ## natEvent